Paul Budde

 Joanna, Duchess of Brabant (1322–1406) Married 1352 (15 years of age)

 The new European powerhouse of Luxembourg (whose dynasty at that time held the Holy Roman Emperor’s Crown) also forged its own relationship with the region.
-A marriage was arranged for Wenceslaus (who at that time in 1351 was 14 years of age), he was the half brother of Charles I of Bohemia and Count of Luxembourg.
-His wife was Johanna of Brabant the 29 year old daughter of the successful Duke John III (1312 -1355).
-It was Johanna who in 1399 provided my home town Oss in Brabant its privileges.
+The marriage that was arranged for Wenceslaus (who at that time in 1351 was 14 years of age), he was the half brother of Charles I of Bohemia and Count of Luxembourg.

-In August 1356 Wencelaus called upon his half-brother the Holy Roman Emperor, Charles IV to support them by force of arms.
+In August 1356 Wencelaus called upon his half-brother the Holy Roman Emperor, Charles IV to support him by force of arms to fight Flanders.

 In Maastricht, Charles met with the parties concerned, including representatives of the towns, and at the signing of the peace treaty in Aat in 1357, all parties agreed to change certain terms of the Blijde Inkomst, to satisfy the Luxembourg interests.

 Chapter vii of de Blijde Inkomst was nullified, which stipulated that the Duchess Joanna, if childless, should be succeeded by her natural heirs—her sisters.
-This would mean that Brabant would fall into the hands of Luxembourg (Holy Roman Empire) if Johanna would die childless and not into the hands of Flanders (France).
+This would mean that Brabant would fall into the hands of Luxembourg (Holy Roman Empire) and not into the hands of Flanders (France).
+However, the all important cities of Antwerp en Mechelen didn’t agree with.

 So the plan was that by changing the Blijde Inkomst the Holy Roman Empire would eventually get control over Brabant.
-While this partly eventuated some 200 years later, other intrigues stopped this from happening at this stage.
+While this partly eventuated some 200 years later (Charles V), other intrigues stopped this from happening at this stage.

-But more trouble continued, Wenceslaus also failed to prevent the seizure of Brussels by the Flemings and troops from Gelre and Gulik and was made a prisoner in Ghent.
+But more trouble continued, Wenceslaus also failed to prevent the seizure of Brussels by the Flemings supported by troops from Gelre and Gulik and he was made a prisoner in Ghent.
 This defeat on August 22, 1371 – at the Battle of Baesweiler (north of Aachen) – was a victory for the towns over the feudal nobility.
-Thereafter, Wenceslaus had to face primarily internal disorders.
+Thereafter, Wenceslaus had to face continious internal disorders.

 In the end Wenceslaus squandered the opportunity that he was given in 1357 to increase the influence of Luxembourg in this region.

-On the positive side he was a great patron of the arts and established a court that in its splendour equalled that of the famous Burgundian court.
-He died in 1383.
+On the positive side he was a great patron of the arts and established a court that in its splendour equaled that of the famous Burgundian court.
+By the 15th century the court employed some 250 people, while many were part of the household, it also included the staff and management of the administration, finances and jurisdiction.
+With its many functions, events and festivities it also was an economic engine for many of the people in town.

-In 1390 Johanna secretly arranged with Philip the Bold the succession to Burgundy.
-In 1397 she ceded the incomes of Limburg to Philip.
-The eventual acceptance of Burgundy as the new rulers was also favoured by the States-General of the cities in Brabant.
+The eventual acceptance of Burgundy as the new rulers was also favoured by the States-General of the cities of a nearly bankrupt Brabant.
 This happened when Johanna died in 1406 and in 1407 Brabant became a part of Burgundy.

 Burgundian Rule

-This of course also weakened the independent position of these states as they were drawn in closer into the Burgundian sphere.
-After the assassination of John the Fearless in 1419 it was Philips the Good who brought these states permanently and firmly under his rule, as will be discussed below.
+This of course also weakened the independent position of these counties as they were drawn in closer into the Burgundian sphere.
+After the assassination of John the Fearless in 1419 it was Philips the Good who brought these lands permanently and firmly under his rule, as will be discussed below.

-Nevertheless Brabant remained a vibrant region, in particular its cities Brussels, Antwerp, Leuven and ‘s-Hertogenbosch, with Mechelen as an enclave also
+Nevertheless Brabant remained a vibrant region, in particular its cities Brussels, Antwerp, Leuven and ‘s-Hertogenbosch, and the enclave of Mechelen,

 Town Hall and Market Square Mechelen